Mathematical economics: History

 The use of mathematics in the service of social and economic analysis dates back to the 17th century.
-Then, mainly in German universities, a style of instruction emerged which dealt specifically with detailed presentation of data as it related to public administration.
+Then, mainly in German universities, a style of instruction emerged that focused on the detailed presentation of data as it related to public administration.
 Gottfried Achenwall lectured in this fashion, coining the term statistics.
 At the same time, a small group of professors in England established a method of "reasoning by figures upon things relating to government" and referred to this practice as Political Arithmetick.
 Sir William Petty wrote at length on issues that would later concern economists, such as taxation, Velocity of money and national income, but while his analysis was numerical, he rejected abstract mathematical methodology.
-Petty's use of detailed numerical data (along with John Graunt) would influence statisticians and economists for some time, even though Petty's works were largely ignored by English scholars.
+Petty's use of detailed numerical data (along with John Graunt) would influence statisticians and economists for some time, even though English scholars largely ignored Petty's works.

 The mathematization of economics began in earnest in the 19th century.
 Most of the economic analysis of the time was what would later be called classical economics.
 Subjects were discussed and dispensed with through algebraic means, but calculus was not used.
-More importantly, until Johann Heinrich von Thünen's The Isolated State in 1826, economists did not develop explicit and abstract models for behavior in order to apply the tools of mathematics.
+More importantly, until Johann Heinrich von Thünen's The Isolated State in 1826, economists did not develop explicit, abstract models of behavior to which mathematical tools could be applied.
 Thünen's model of farmland use represents the first example of marginal analysis.
-Thünen's work was largely theoretical, but he also mined empirical data in order to attempt to support his generalizations.
-In comparison to his contemporaries, Thünen built economic models and tools, rather than applying previous tools to new problems.
+Thünen's work was largely theoretical, but he also mined empirical data to attempt to support his generalizations.
+Compared with his contemporaries, Thünen developed economic models and tools rather than applying existing ones to new problems.

-Meanwhile, a new cohort of scholars trained in the mathematical methods of the physical sciences gravitated to economics, advocating and applying those methods to their subject, and described today as moving from geometry to mechanics.
+Meanwhile, a new cohort of scholars trained in the mathematical methods of the physical sciences gravitated toward economics, advocating and applying those methods to their subject, and described today as moving from geometry to mechanics.

 These included W.S.
-Jevons who presented a paper on a "general mathematical theory of political economy" in 1862, providing an outline for use of the theory of marginal utility in political economy.
+Jevons, who presented a paper on a "general mathematical theory of political economy" in 1862, providing an outline for applying the theory of marginal utility to political economy.
 In 1871, he published The Principles of Political Economy, declaring that the subject as science "must be mathematical simply because it deals with quantities".
-Jevons expected that only collection of statistics for price and quantities would permit the subject as presented to become an exact science.
+Jevons expected that only the collection of statistics on prices and quantities would permit the subject, as presented, to become an exact science.
 Others preceded and followed in expanding mathematical representations of economic problems.